The Top 10 Most Dangerous Roads in the UK

 The A388 weaves its way through rural hillsides and features a lot of steep inclines and bends along the way.
 This road is particularly dangerous for young drivers.
 Locals of the area are always on high alert for potential accidents.

 Between the years 2013-2018, there were 17 collisions on this road of varying severity and, sadly, some fatalities.
-With many changes in lighting along the way and some untimely junctions, the A388 is a dangerous route to take.
+With many changes in lighting and natural visibility along the way, the A388 is a dangerous route to take.

 The A537 - Cat and Fiddle Road

 The Cat and Fiddle Road stretches between Macclesfield and Buxton.
-For some motorists, this road is a real treat to drive due to its beautiful views along the way.
+For some motorists, this road is a real treat to drive along due to its beautiful views along the way.
 The road is packed full of variety, from sweeping Peak District twists and turns, to the steep climb to the iconic Cat and Fiddle Inn that lies at the top.
-However, many drivers find this a very difficult drive.
-Unfortunately, many drivers have experienced the wrath of this challenging road, sustaining injuries, close-calls, or even death.
+However, many drivers find this a difficult drive, and unfortunately, some have experienced accidents, resulting in close calls, injuries and some fatalities.

 The A537 has persistently been a high-risk road over the years and regularly appears as one of the most dangerous roads in the UK.